 So being able to learn.
 That’s the secret.
 And being oriented to learning.

 There are big bits to that.
-So, because this is such a complex sport, there’s a whole lot of knowledge that experts have put together over the years.
+This is such a complex sport, there’s a lot of knowledge that experts have put together over the years.

 - So some people do a lot of reading.

 - Some people do it by going to talks.